Redhairedgadget/movie-search/README.md

 # movie-search

 It allows you to search for movies!\
-And it caches the result of the query while counting the amount of hits agaisnt it.
-For two minutes.\
+And it caches the result of the query while counting the amount of hits agaisnt it for two minutes.\
 Uses [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) API.

 ## Local build